 Alloy is an all-in-one system designed to make working in the fitness industry easier for you and your employees, all at once.
 When the business runs smoothly, employees are more willing to stick with you to the end.

-Keeping your team happy should be one of your top priorities, no matter what.
+Keeping your personal training team happy should be one of your top priorities, no matter what.
 Whether you do this by offering praise, great benefits, or just a stellar work environment, employees want to feel valued.
 When they do, they stick around longer.